Robert-van-Engelen/lua-to-lisp/README.md

 All values are truthy except `nil` and `false` that are falsy in Lua and in Lisp.

-Lua strings are translated to Lisp UTF-8 encoded strings by applying the appropriate Lua escapes.
+Lua strings are translated to Lisp UTF-8 encoded strings by expanding the appropriate Lua escapes.

 ### Variables